For the most up-to-date info, go to http://www.flashalert.net/news.html?id=32

 On rare occasions, classes may need to be canceled and offices closed due to adverse weather conditions or for other emergency reasons.
 The provost decides if conditions warrant canceling classes or closing offices for the Newberg campus and the Portland and Salem centers.
-Closure decisions in Boise and Redmond are made by local administrators.
+Closure decisions in Redmond are made by local administrators.
 Major considerations are road conditions, ice, utility service disruption, and how long the severe weather or emergency is likely to last.
 Decisions on day classes are announced by 6:30 a.m., if possible.
 Most decisions on evening classes are posted by 2:15 p.m..

 In no circumstances should employees or students put themselves in danger in an attempt to get to campus.

 To find out if a closure decision has been made when bad weather occurs: